-On this day in 1984, 21-year-old Vanessa Williams gives up her Miss America title, the first resignation in the pageant’s history, after Penthouse magazine announces plans to publish nude photos of the beauty queen in its September issue.
-Williams originally made history on September 17, 1983, when she became the first black woman to win the Miss America crown.
-Miss New Jersey, Suzette Charles, the first runner-up and also an African American, assumed Williams’ tiara for the two months that remained of her reign.
+On July 23, 1984, 21-year-old Vanessa Williams gives up her Miss America title, the first resignation in the pageant’s history, after Penthouse magazine announces plans to publish nude photos of the beauty queen in its September issue.
+Williams originally made history on September 17, 1983, when she became the first Black woman to win the Miss America crown.
+Miss New Jersey, Suzette Charles, the first runner-up and also African American, assumed Williams’ tiara for the two months that remained of her reign.

 Vanessa Lynn Williams was born March 18, 1963, in Millwood, New York, to music teacher parents.
 She attended Syracuse University and studied musical theater.
 In 1982, while working a summer job as a receptionist at a modeling agency in Mt.
 Kisco, New York, photographer Thomas Chiapel took the nude pictures of Williams, telling her they’d be shot in silhouette and that she wouldn’t be recognizable.
 After Williams became Miss America, the photographer sold the pictures to Penthouse without her knowledge.
 Williams later dropped lawsuits against the magazine and photographer after it was learned that she had signed a model release form at the time the photos were taken.